andrebola/smc-recsys/README.md

 # AMPLAB - Music Recommender Systems

-This repository contains the code to generate recommendations using LFM-360k dataset
+This repository contains the code to generate recommendations using [LFM-360k dataset](https://www.upf.edu/web/mtg/lastfm360k)

+# Install dependencies
-To start first create a virtualenv and install the dependencies:
+To start create a virtualenv and install the dependencies:
 ```
 python3 -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```

+# Run Jupyter notebook

-Then you can run the python notebook or you can run the scripts from the command line.
+You can run the python notebook or you can run the scripts from the command line.
 To run the notebook first install jupyter notebooks:

 ```
 pip install jupyter
 ```

 And then access in the browser to the url: `http://localhost:8888`.
+Note that you might need to enter the token that is in the console.

+# Compute recommendations only from command line

-The following instructions are to use get the results using the command line.
+The following instructions are to get the results using the command line.

 First run the script to make the split between train and test:
  - generate_mtrx.py